 In the year 2000, a pastor from Cameroon met a couple who are former missionary teachers to Nigeria.
 He shared a burden that he and other church leaders had for the hearts and minds of the youth of Cameroon.
 This meeting led to a series of conversations and meetings with a larger group that lead to our first trip to Cameroon.

 In 2002, a team of Christian educators from the Philadelphia area made the first of yearly trips to Cameroon.
 They have met with church and government education leaders to discuss the needs of the youth.
 They found the need for quality secondary vocational training to be valid and worthy of further action.
 After returning to the U.S., this team formed the 501 (c)(3) non-profit organization Comprehensive Vocational Academies International known as CVAI.
 They designed CVAI as an organization that would promote religious, academic, and vocational skills to provide a comprehensive education in developing countries that will prepare young people to influence their culture and their nation.
 Now, dozens of individuals from Cameroon and the U.S. have become involved in this need.
-Plans for a Christian comprehensive vocational school continue to be developed.
+Plans were drawn up for a new Christian comprehensive vocational school.
 In 2004, a partnership agreement for a new school was signed with the General Secretary of the 100,000 member Cameroon Baptist Convention.

 Much planning and effort went into the conceptual development of this new school.
 The school was not able to begin for a number of reasons.
 In 2010, CVAI was invited by the CBC to conduct workshops for secondary school teachers on teaching from a Christian Worldview in 2010.
 The workshops were hosted at Baptist Comprehensive High School, Njinikejem, near Belo.
 (BCHS)